 Our thoughts were and still are with people involved and their families.
 I will remember the anniversary of 13th November in years to come.

-Events in Paris that Friday night circulated round the world unbelievable quickly leading to all sorts of issues.
+Events in Paris that Friday circulated round the world unbelievably quickly leading to all sorts of issues.
 For us, it meant trying to contact family and friends to let them know we were safe without alarming them.
 Work colleagues were sending messages of concern too.
 We responded as best and appropriately as we could.

 “At times like these, when my heart rages at injustices and weeps at loss, I could become overwhelmed and stupid.
 So I come back to the practices I learned through working dialogically:

 I wish that was universal.
 Especially the last point but I guess that’s how the world is.
 None of us perfect, but hopefully learning.